brajeshwar/brajeshwar.github.io/_posts/2003/2003-08-27-do-not-send-me-that-worm-please.md

----
-layout: post
-title: Do not send me that worm, please
+# Do not send me that worm, please
----

 Couple of people seem to be infected with `W32.Sobig.F@mm` worm, I have received a bit more than 15 mails with the worm though my Norton Antivirus 2003 was able to block it off at the gate and remove the same.